mitches-got-glitches/testing-tips/testing-tips.md

 ### Fixture functions

-Define using a closure or inner function.
+* Define using a closure or inner function

 ```python
 @pytest.fixture